brunomsantiago/excel_exporter/readme.md

 I promised myself that I would make a cleaner version of the excel exporter as soon as I had time.
 The original script was written using the pandas and xlswriter libraries, where I put the data on the sheet using pandas and formatted everything I needed using xlswriter.
 However, recently I needed to add hyperlinks to some cells in a particular column, and I was unable to do so with my current approach.
 So, I decided to completely rewrite my script to make it easier to adapt to new uses and allow for the possibility of adding hyperlinks to cells.

-I don't intend to maintain this repository, nor turn it into a library.
+I don't intend to maintain this repository.
 However, I believe that the new version makes it very easy to create spreadsheets with my template and may be useful to others.
 Additionally, I think that the code is organized well enough to be adapted to other templates or used as a reference on how to organize a script to generate excel spreadsheets with complex formatting.

 ## The new approach